without Internet Explorer,

 in 1280 x 960 resolution

-The Ajna Offensive is an American independent record label which releases extreme metal, experimental music and neofolk records, and books related to the occultism, ritual work, magick theory and meta-history.
+The Ajna Offensive is an American independent record label which releases extreme metal, experimental music and neofolk records, and books related to occultism, ritual work, magick theory and meta-history.
 The proprietor of the label is Tyler Davis, who had worked with Stephen O'Malley on the black metal fanzine Descent.
-Later O'Malley was involved with the creation of the Ajna Offensive record label.
+Later O'Malley was involved with the creation of The Ajna Offensive record label.

 Ajna is a Sanskrit word which means "command".
 The Ajna is also the third eye of occult tradition.

 The Ajna Offensive label evolved in 1992 out of the "Warloch" label then managed by Davis.
 Davis and O'Malley first met after Davis sent O'Malley a very excitable letter upon reading the first issue of Descent.
 They met and got along famously.
-Tylor offered all of his energy to Descent, while Stephen offered his energies towards The Ajna Offensive record label for a while.
+Tyler offered all of his energy to Descent, while Stephen offered his energies towards The Ajna Offensive record label for a while.
 In reviewing metal bands for the magazine, Davis felt that black metal had not yet reached its potential.
 One time, he and O'Malley listened to a trunk of 150 demos and gave only a handful of them good reviews in Descent.